ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 # Architecture Overview

-The SCITT architecture consists of a very loose federation of transparency services, and a set of common formats and protocols for issuing, registering and auditing claims.
+The SCITT architecture consists of a loose federation of transparency services, and a set of common formats and protocols for issuing, registering and auditing claims.
 In order to accomodate as many TS implementations as possible, this document only specifies the format of claims (which must be used by all issuers) and a very thin wrapper format for receipts, which specifies the TS identity and the ledger algorithm.
 Most of the details of the receipt's contents are specific to the ledger algorithm.
 The [Counter-Signing Receipts](https://ietf-scitt.github.io/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.html) document defines two initial ledger algorithms (for historical and sparse Merkle Trees), but other ledger formats (such as blockchains, or hybrid historical and indexed Merkle Trees) may be proposed later.

 In this section, we describe at a high level the three main roles in SCITT: issuers and the claim issuance process, transparency ledgers and the claim registration process, and verifiers and the receipt validation process.